Your rights and obligations

 - Accept a training course that you have been admitted to and that we have instructed you to apply for.

-- If you are taking part in a programme and are receiving activity support, introduction benefit or development allowance, you must notify us if you are unable to take part in your planned activities.
+- If you participate in a programme and receive activity support, introduction benefit or development allowance and are unable to participate in planned activities, you must report your absence to Arbetsförmedlingen.

 - Be able to show that you have applied for the jobs that you have reported in your activity report, if we ask you to do so.